-Welcome to the Manchester Metropolitan University’s general Terms and Conditions.
+Welcome to the Manchester Metropolitan University’s general Terms and Conditions for undergraduate and postgraduate taught students.
 Please read these Terms and Conditions and the documents detailed within carefully before applying to the University, accepting our offer and again before enrolling with us.
 It isn’t possible to provide the full detail of every policy or procedure that may apply to your studies or the services offered by the University within the text of these Terms and Conditions.
 You will find a number of links included within these Terms and Conditions or the documents referred to within them that will allow you to access more detailed information on particular areas.
 We know that we’re providing a lot of information to you so we’ve also included a number of annotations to try to explain in plain language some key points.
-The annotations don’t form part of our contract but we hope they help you; there’s no hidden small print and we’ve tried to make sure that our terms and conditions are easy to understand and fair.
-From here on in, we’ll refer to Manchester Metropolitan University as “the University”, to you as “you” or a “student” and to these Terms and Conditions as the “Terms”.
+The annotations don’t form part of our contract but we hope they help you; there’s no hidden small print and we’ve tried to make sure that our Terms and Conditions are easy to understand and fair.
+From here on in, we’ll refer to Manchester Metropolitan University as “the University”, to you as “you” or a “student”, an educational programme of study as a “programme” or “course” and to these Terms and Conditions as the “Terms”.

 Please note that during your time as a student with us, it is the University’s policy to use your University email address to communicate with you.
 Please check your emails regularly to make sure you stay up to date.

 Our printed prospectus is intended to provide an overview of our programmes of study and the University.
 It is developed well in advance of the start of the academic year and therefore the information within the printed prospectus reflects the courses as they are at that time.
 Our online prospectus contains the most up to date information on our courses so please check back regularly including before you apply for a place and again before you accept your offer.
 We regularly update our online prospectus so that our published course information is accurate and up to date.